starwit/timescaledb-chart/Readme.md

   storageClass: ""
 ```

 Most noteworthy is the initdb field, which allows you, to run SQL scripts on first data base start.
-This way you can create schemata, user, hypertables, etc
+This way you can create schemata, user, hypertables, etc. In this example, a custom database and a non-privileged user is created.
+Second script can be used, to create database structures and in this example, a Timescale hypertable is created.

+__Note:__ Database initialization is deactivated by default.

 ## Contribution